 If you need a holiday-worthy entree, look no further.
-Round Steak and Sausage Pinwheels uses sausage as a filling inside thinly sliced pieces of round steak.
+Round Steak and Sausage Pinwheels are stuffed with sausage and vegetables, then rolled up and cooked in a slow cooker.
 Serve with seasoned brown gravy on the side.

 My younger son and daughter-in-law cannot recall a time when they didn’t know each other.
 Feels a little weird to me as I often think about my own life in terms of before-I-met-my-husband and after-I met-my husband.